 Aikido practitioners believe in the principle of non-resistance and using the minimum amount of power to control an attacker without causing them harm.
 Aiki principles teach the art of acceptance and leading energy.

-absolutely FREE with my Aikido Success Blueprint Collection Click Here for Details
+absolutely FREE with my Aikido Success Blueprint Collection.
+Key Action Steps for fast results - Click Here for Details